Lighthouses of the United States: Northwestern Pennsylvania

 In 2011 there was a plan for a more limited restoration that would cost

 $450,000, but no funds were available.
 In December 2012 Portia Norton, a local resident, donated $196,348 to establish an endowment fund for the lighthouse and the nearby Perry Monument.
 The keeper's house was for many years a residence for the state park manager, who was required to live in the park.
-In 2014, the state scrapped that requirement and agreed to lease the lighthouse to a non-profit group, the Presque Isle Light Station Board.
-The board will offer limited tours while planning to restore the building to its appearance around 1900.
+In 2014, the state scrapped that requirement and agreed to lease the lighthouse for 35 years to a non-profit group, the Presque Isle Light Station.
+The group will offer limited tours while planning to restore the building to its appearance around 1900.
 Located on the beach in Presque Isle

 Department of Conservation and Natural Resources (Presque Isle State Park).
 Site manager: Presque Isle Light Station .
 ARLHS USA-666; USCG 7-3690.